Gabe Ikard

-Gabe Ikard (born September 26, 1990) is a former American football center of the National Football League (NFL).
+Gabe Ikard (born September 26, 1990) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, earning consensus All-American honors in 2013.
 He was signed by the Tennessee Titans as an undrafted free agent in 2014.
-He played college football at Oklahoma and spent parts of four seasons on the active rosters of the Buffalo Bills, Cleveland Browns and Detroit Lions.
+He spent parts of four seasons on the active rosters of the Buffalo Bills, Cleveland Browns and Detroit Lions.
 Ikard was a radio host of “The Franchise Players” on 107.7 The Franchise in Oklahoma City.
 He also co-hosts “Big 12 Today” on Big 12 Radio (SiriusXM channel 375).
+He currently co-hosts "The Oklahoma Breakdown" a bi-weekly podcast dedicated primarily to Oklahoma Sooners football with fellow former Sooner Teddy Lehman.

-High school career
+Early life

 Ikard attended Bishop McGuinness High School in Oklahoma City, Oklahoma.
 He had 29 receptions for 542 yards and nine touchdowns as a tight end in 2008, and also recorded 68 tackles and two interceptions, including six sacks and one defensive touchdown.
 He was named district 4A-1 Defensive Player of the Year, and earned The Oklahoman Little All-City Defensive Player of the Year.

 Considered a three-star recruit by Rivals.com, he was rated as the 15th best tight end prospect in the nation.
 He committed to Oklahoma over offers from Oklahoma State, Notre Dame and Stanford.